-So, you’ve got a bunch of old blinds in your home and your considering upgrading them to smart blinds.
-But you probably have all kinds of questions, just like I did about what the best smart blind options are.
+So, you’ve got a bunch of old blinds in your home, and your considering purchasing something to upgrade them to smart blinds.
+But you probably have all kinds of questions, just like I did about what the best smart shades options are for your room.

 I’ll never forget, one day back when I worked for the cable company.
-I was helping on a cable and internet setup in this guys $2.5 million dollar home.
-The guy wasn’t even there, but his two personal assistants were, along with his AV guy.
+I was helping on a cable and internet set up in this guy’s $2.5 million dollar home.
+The guy wasn’t even there, but his two personal assistants were in the room, along with his AV guy.
 I wish I had the money to have two personal assistants and an “AV guy”, but I digress.

 The AV guy was getting the low down on what they wanted to automate within the house.
 One of the big options that he wanted was to make sure that the blinds were automated so that he could look out at the mountains from his living room in New Hampshire when he was sitting in his home in Florida.

 But not everyone has the money to install new smart blinds let alone purchase a second home.

 So I have found a few ways to make your dumb blinds smart.